Skip to main content

 Dates and guest count can be changed on booking sites

-Paranormal Tip: Book rooms the main suite bedroom is considered the most haunted room for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near room 29 (formerly room 10 and 12) is the most haunted guest room for the best chance of supernatural encounters!

 Contact Details